RustyBraze/Stickerwall/readme.md

 - WebSocket server for real-time updates
 - Dockerized deployment support
 - Static file serving for stickers and web assets
+- Stickers move around to not stay only one place
+- Resize stickers based on quantity

 ## Prerequisites